 DEADLY FORCE INCIDENTS ASSOCIATED WITH FAITH-BASED OPERATIONS IN THE U.S.

 The FBSN has taken over the Deadly Force Incident study started by Carl Chinn in 1999.
-This important study is now being conducted by a team of FBSN volunteers working through 2018 details.
-You will see updates as soon as they are ready, but can see we have started tracking into 2018 now.
+This important study is now being conducted by a team of FBSN volunteers working through yearly details.
+You will see updates as soon as they are ready.
+2019 Narratives are posted for download below.

 Return to this page often to see how the effort is progressing.